birdrapp/blog/content/post/logojoy.md

 *Time passes exponentially quicker these days.
 It seems like only yesterday I finished writing my previous post - yet here we are, 2 months later.*

-In an attempt to spark me back into life I'm writing a 'micro-post'.
-In a series I've imaginitavely called 'flyby' I will cover small topics that would bore you if I tried to write a full post about them; starting with [Logojoy](https://www.logojoy.com/)
+In an attempt to spark me back into life I'm writing a micro-post.
+In a series I've imaginitavely called flyby I will cover small topics that would bore you if I tried to write a full post about them; starting with [Logojoy](https://www.logojoy.com/)

 ### Logo love